Immunization Records •

 TB Skin testing

-Ordering of chest x-rays or Quantiferon Gold tests for positive
+Ordering of Quantiferon Gold tests for positive

 TB skin tests